This post may contain affiliate links. Please read our disclosure policy.

 Flour blend information.

 My favorite vegan-friendly gluten free flour blend is Better Batter's original blend gluten free flour.
-If you'd like to use Bob's Red Mill 1-to-1 Gluten Free Baking Flour, it's also dairy free and should work.
-I recommend adding an additional 1/4 teaspoon xanthan gum to your dry ingredients or the muffins will look good, but will be crumbly.ย
+Bob's Red Mill 1-to-1 Gluten Free Baking Flour is also dairy free and works well.
+I recommend adding an additional 1/4 teaspoon xanthan gum to your dry ingredients or the muffins will look good, but will be crumbly.

 About the muffin tin

-If you don't have a 6-well muffin tin, use a standard 12-well muffin tin.
+If you don't have a 6-well muffin tin, use a standard 12-well muffin tin and fill every other well.
 To ensure even baking, fill the 6 empty wells about 2/3 of the way with lukewarm water.

 To make 12 muffins

-This recipe doubles really easily to make a full dozen (12) vegan gluten free muffins.
-Just double all the ingredients.
+This recipe doubles really easily to make a full dozen (12) muffins.
+Just double all the ingredients by changing the yield to 12 or clicking the [2x] button.

 Nutrition